lucashsilva/gci-aspnet/README.md

-# GCI Request Interceptor for .NET Core
+# GCI Request Interceptor for ASP.NET

 Exposes an API for collecting the heap usage and forcing the GC.
 Meant to be a runtime-specific counterpart of gci-proxy, implemented in C# made for ASP.NET applications.